tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Total equity`

+        - :term:`Netflow`

+    Netflow

+        In the context of :term:`trading strategy`, netflow typically refers to the net amount of money that flows into or out of a available capital over a specific period.
+It represents the difference between the inflows (capital deposited) and outflows (capital redeemed or withdrawn) from the fund.

+        Netflow is an important metric related to :term:`total value locked` as it can effect on the trading strategy performance.

+        - Positive netflows indicates that TVL is growing

+        - Negative netflows indicate that more capital is being redeemed, which can reduce its TVL

+        See also

+        - :term:`Total value locked`

+        - :term:`Total equity`

+        - :term:`Trading strategy`

     Strategy age

         In :term:`trading strategy`, the age refers to the duration how long the strategy has been doing live